coyleandrew/Web-Scraper/README.md

 # Team-Three-Project-3
-Find the nearest dining.osu.edu menu item.
+Find the nearest [Dining](https://dining.osu.edu/NetNutrition) menu item.

 ## Background
-Dining services provides for a number locations around campus with diverse offerings but lacks a centralized search.
-Finding the nearest dining service that offers Tacos is non trivial.
+Dining services offers for a number locations around campus with diverse offerings but lacks a centralized search.
+For example, finding the nearest dining service that offers Tacos is non trivial.

 ## Installation
 In a terminal, enter the following commands

+Download the searvice.
 ```
 git clone https://github.com/cse3901-2020au-11163/Team-Three-Project-3.git
 cd Team-Three-Project-3
 ```
-Install dependencies
+Install dependencies.
 ```
 bundle install
 ```